 - Do you have soy and dairy free products?

-Yes, our GO Veggie!
-Dairy Free slices, shreds, and blocks are dairy, casein and soy free.
+Yes, our GO VEGGIE Vegan slices, shreds, and blocks are dairy, casein and soy free.

 - Is shredded cheese traditionally gluten free?

 Yes, most shredded cheese is traditionally gluten free.

 - What is the meaning behind the name GO VEGGIE?

 The name GO VEGGIE empowers anyone to enjoy the mouthwatering flavor of cheese.
 Whether you are lactose intolerant, vegan, living with food allergies, or seeking a healthier lifestyle, GO VEGGIE allows everyone to say “Yes!” to the delicious, cheesy foods they love by providing a line of lactose and dairy free products.